Tools, Pass rate finder

 • Monthly tests.
 Volume proxy: how many tests the centre runs per month on average.
 400+ is a major centre; under 100 is a small or rural centre.
 Higher volume usually correlates with longer waits.

-The odds-shift callout above the result list quantifies the trade-off: how much your pass odds rise if you book at the highest-rate centre vs the nearest centre, and how much extra travel that costs.
+The pass-rate gap callout above the result list quantifies the trade-off: how much higher the pass rate is at the highest-rate centre versus the nearest centre, and how much extra travel that costs.

 Frequently asked questions